-Treats heartburn, stomach ulcers, gastroesophageal reflux disease (GERD), and conditions that cause your stomach to make too much acid (such as Zollinger-Ellison syndrome).
-It also helps heal the esophagus when the stomach makes too much acid and helps prevent bleeding in the stomach for patients with a serious illness.
-This medicine may be used in combination with antibiotics, such as amoxicillin and clarithromycin, to treat certain types of ulcers.
+Treats heartburn, stomach ulcers, gastroesophageal reflux disease (GERD), esophagus damage, and conditions that cause your stomach to make too much acid, such as Zollinger-Ellison syndrome.
+This medicine may be used in combination with antibiotics to treat H pylori stomach infections and ulcers.
 This medicine is a proton pump inhibitor (PPI).

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to rabeprazole.
 If you are using this medicine with clarithromycin, do not use these medicines together with cisapride (Propulsid®) or pimozide (Orap®).